aymanxdev/simple-python-projects/README.md

-# Simple and Interesting Python Applications  💻
+# A List of Simple and Interesting Python Scripts  💻

 [![LinkedIn][linkedin-shield]][linkedin-url]